-Information for Families About Rated License Assessments in Child Care Centers
+Information for Families About Rated License Assessments

 Your child care program will soon take part in the Environment Rating Scale assessment process for their Star Rated License.
 This involves a review by a state-certified assessor who spends time in the classroom with the teacher(s) and students on an unannounced date.
 The information is designed to assist families in understanding the assessment process and address any questions you and your child(ren) may have.